 But there are definitely a few reasons to consider consolidating your loans, particularly as early as you can, in large part due to government’s newest income-driven repayment plan: REPAYE.
 (Sidebar: please read this for more info about REPAYE and why it’s generally a good idea of residents if you’re not already familiar with the program).
 And there’s a double reason if you’re considering PSLF.

-In short, starting a consolidation when you finish medical school will do three things to save you money:
+In short, starting a consolidation when you finish medical school will do four things to save you money:

 - Reduce the amount of capitalized interest on your loan, which reduces the rate at which it will grow for a long time